Structural-constrained Methods for the Identification of Unobservable False Data Injection Attacks in Power Systems: Conclusions

 \section{Conclusions}

 In this paper, we introduce novel methods for the identification of unobservable FDI attacks in power systems.
-The proposed methods are based on defining structural constraints on both the attack and the typical load changes, and then formulating the identification problem as a model selection problem.
-We develop the GIC selection rule for the identification task, as well as two low-complexity methods: 1) the structural constrained OMP method, which is a modification to the standard OMP that accounts for the proposed structural and sparse constraints; and 2) the novel GM-GIC method that exploits the graph sparsity, graph Markovity, and the local behavior of graph connectivity in power systems.
+Unlike classical BDD methods that depend on measurement residuals and fail to detect unobservable FDI attacks, the proposed methods successfully detect and identify these attacks by utilizing power system intrinsic structural information.
+Specifically, the proposed methods are based on defining structural constraints on both the attack and the typical load changes, and then formulating the identification problem as a model selection problem.
+We develop the GIC selection rule for the identification task, as well as two low-complexity methods: 1) the structural-constrained OMP method, which is a modification to the standard OMP method that accounts for the proposed structural and sparse constraints; and 2) the novel GM-GIC method that exploits the graph sparsity, graph Markovity, and the local behavior of graph connectivity in power systems.
 As by-products of the identification process, the proposed methods also enable the detection of unobservable FDI attacks and PSSE in the presence of these attacks.
 The low-complexity methods also enable fast implementation that can be integrated into an adaptive scheme that performs detection continuously to see if an attack is present at any given time.
 In addition, we show the relations between the assumed problem and the problems of sparse recovery of graph signals and MSD.
-In particular, the proposed GM-GIC method can be applied for denoising an output of a general polynomial low-order GSP filter with a sparse input.
-Our numerical simulations show that the proposed methods outperform existing methods for detection, identification, and PSSE, and are robust to the model assumptions.
-In addition, the PSSE conducted by the proposed methods significantly reduces the estimation error in comparison with the standard estimation.
-For both identification and PSSE, the GM-GIC method, that integrates the structural information regarding the underling graph behind the data, obtains better performance than that of the OMP method and the existing sparsity-based methods.
+In particular, the proposed GM-GIC method can be applied for denoising an output of a general low-order GSP filter with a sparse input.
+This problem arises in a variety of GSP applications, such as epidemiology and anomaly detection in sensor networks.
+In addition, performance analysis of the proposed approach is investigated by introducing a clairvoyant and an oracle detector of the considered FDI detection problem.
+Our numerical simulations show that the proposed methods outperform existing methods for detection and identification, and are robust to the model assumptions.
+Moreover, the GM-GIC method, that integrates the structural information regarding the underling graph behind the data, obtains better performance than that of the OMP method and the existing sparsity-based methods.
 The OMP and GM-GIC methods require shorter run-time than the GIC method.
+Finally, the performance of the proposed approaches is compared with that of derived clairvoyant and oracle detectors.

 \begin{appendices}